UTCT SPECIAL EDITION 2020

 IMPORTANT RUNNER INFORMATION:

-Please read through the following information and if you have any questions, please direct them to email@example.com.
+Please read through the following important event information and if you have any questions, email email@example.com.

 Please refer to the UTCT Runner Information regarding COMPULSORY KIT as the same rules will apply for the Special Edition Event.
 If you are unsure about any of the compulsory kit items, please contact the Event Office on firstname.lastname@example.org.